 • Miranda warnings were not given

-• You did not knowingly waive your rights
+• You did not knowingly and voluntarily waive your rights

-Even after Miranda is read, statements may still be suppressed if:
+Even if warnings were given, statements may still be suppressed if:

 • The waiver was coerced

-• You requested a lawyer and questioning continued
+• You clearly requested a lawyer and questioning continued

-• You invoked silence and police kept questioning
+• You invoked your right to remain silent and police ignored it

 🛡️ How to Protect Yourself During Police Questioning